Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 future resource ownership infrastructure

-34. Areas Outside Current Runtime Stabilization
+34. Deferred / Not Currently Required
 The following areas exist in the repository or are represented by current types, but are not currently stabilized architectural layers: